GoogleCloudPlatform/opentelemetry-operations-ruby/opentelemetry-exporter-google_cloud_trace/AUTHENTICATION.md

 ### Environment Variables

 The **Project ID** and **Credentials JSON** can be placed in environment variables instead of declaring them directly in code.
-Each service has its own environment variable, allowing for different service accounts to be used for different services.
-(See the READMEs for the individual service gems for details.)
 The path to the **Credentials JSON** file can be stored in the environment variable, or the **Credentials JSON** itself can be stored for environments such as Docker containers where writing files is difficult or not encouraged.